Explore The Village

 Access Statement

-Once you walk into this captivating, almost 42 year old village, you will be greeted by Popeye the sailorman and his friends, who will be your hosts and entertain you all trough out your visit.
-The whole family can be part of a unique filming experience with the animation crew and giving you the opportunity to see yourself on the big screen.
+As you enter this charming, nearly 47‑year‑old village, you will be welcomed by Popeye the Sailorman and his friends, who will host and entertain you throughout your visit.
+Families can take part in a unique filming experience with the animation crew, giving you the chance to see yourselves on the big screen.

-This fun atmosphere is ideal for your kid’s parties and for school outings.
-With lots of educational and creative games, your kids will have a great time learning and making new friends in the company of Popeye and the gang.
+This lively atmosphere is ideal for children’s parties and school outings.
+With many educational and creative activities, children can learn, play, and make new friends in the company of Popeye and his gang.

-Make sure that you will be part of this enjoyable experience – and visit Popeye Village.
+Make sure to be part of this enjoyable experience—visit Popeye Village.

 Introduction